mcpronovost/okp-oykus/README.md

 # Oykus

-Just a textual storytelling rpg game build with Astro and Django.
+Just a textual storytelling roleplay game build with Astro and Django.

 ## Project Structure